 The work of the JRC in this field focuses on the economic and policy analysis of patterns and trends in industrial R&D and innovation and their contribution to the competitive position of industry.

 Sources of information include: data from statistical offices, companies' annual financial reports, surveys, expert opinions, published reports and scientific papers, and commercial databases.
 The research methodologies are based on quantitative economic and financial analyses using statistics, econometrics, modelling, input-output matrices, data panels and non-traditional approaches such as the analysis of complex systems.
 When necessary, qualitative analysis and expert advicea are also used.

 Based on company data extracted directly from latest available company accounts, the Scoreboard provides a reliable, up-to-date benchmarking tool for comparisons between companies, sectors, and geographical areas, as well as to monitor and analyse emerging investment trends and patterns.
 It also aims to raise public awareness and support for R&D investment among individual companies and policy makers, and encourages companies to disclose information about their R&D investments.
-The company data collected for the Scoreboard is incorporated by Eurostat as part of its statistical databases on

 The EU surveys on R&D Investment Business Trends